here shall be one law for you, whether stranger or citizen of the country

 In parashat Behar, the Torah speaks explicitly of the ger and the resident:

-If your kinsman, being in straits, comes under your authority, and you hold him as though as ger and resident, let him live by your side.
+If your kinsman, being in straits, comes under your authority, and you hold him as though as a ger and resident, let him live by your side.
 (Vayikra 25:35)

 If a resident and ger among you has prospered, and your kinsman living in straits, comes under his authority and gives himself over to the ger and resident among you, or to an offshoot of a ger's family.
 (Vayikra 25:47)